 I have been with Turner and Townsend for 20 years.

-I started as a Quantity Surveyor, I did a degree in quantity surveying, the role that I am in now is very different.
+I started as a Quantity Surveyor, I did a degree in quantity surveying, and the role that I am in now is very different.

-I started off working in construction, I have worked in a number of different sectors, with Turner and Townsend I have been lucky to work across pretty much all the sectors that we operate in, and at one point I ran our business generation in the UK for two and a half years so variety is the spice of life and I have had plenty of that at Turner and Townsend!
+I started off working in construction, and I have worked in a number of different sectors, with Turner and Townsend I have been lucky to work across pretty much all the sectors that we operate in, and at one point I ran our business generation in the UK for two and a half years so variety is the spice of life and I have had plenty of that at Turner and Townsend!

 The role I am in now is exciting for me and a real challenge as I now lead one of our large defence commissions.

 It is exciting as it involves not just Turner and Townsend but we have built up a team and a big supply chain with some trusted partners so that is a little bit different to what I have done historically, but is very exciting.

 The job entails focusing on the client and understanding their needs and responding to them.

 Working with our delivery teams and back into Turner and Townsend to make sure we are responding appropriately.
 It is all about customer experience and makings sure that our customers are happy and our people are happy, that is really my key role.

 What is it like working at Turner and Townsend and why have you been there for so long?